 Mexico confirmed on Friday that Enrique Peña Nieto won Mexico’s presidential election with results showing that National Action Party (PAN) candidate got about 3.3 million more votes than his closest rival, giving him a 6.6 percent lead in the former ruling party's bid to regain power.

-After a heated election season that saw candidates spar over how best to handle the country’s ongoing drug war, Mexico's president-elect Enrique Peña Nieto told a U.S. newspaper that he plans to expand his country’s drug-war partnership with the United States.
+After a heated election season that saw candidates spar over how best to handle the country’s ongoing drug war, the announcement of his victory comes a day after Peña Nieto gave an interview with the Washington Post where he said that he plans to expand his country’s drug-war partnership with the United States.

-Peña Nieto told the Washington Post that he would consider allowing U.S. military instructors into Mexico to train Mexican soldiers in counterinsurgency tactics learned in Iraq and Afghanistan, but that more-involved measures like those the U.S. employs in Central America would not be implemented in Mexico.
+Peña Nieto told the newspaper that he would consider allowing U.S. military instructors into Mexico to train Mexican soldiers in counterinsurgency tactics learned in Iraq and Afghanistan, but that more-involved measures like those the U.S. employs in Central America would not be implemented in Mexico.

-“Without a doubt, I am committed to having an intense, close relationship of effective collaboration measured by results,” Peña Nieto told the Washington Post.
+I am committed to having an intense, close relationship of effective collaboration measured by results.

 “It is just as if I asked you: Should our police operate on the other side of the border?
 No. That would not be allowed by U.S. law.
 Our situation is the same,” he said.
 Mexican laws will be enforced by Mexicans, Peña Nieto added.

-Since the beginning of the country’s offensive on the cartels, many cartel members have been killed or detained, but over 50,000 people have been slain in the ensuring violence.
+Since the beginning of the country’s offensive on the cartels many cartel members have been killed or deatined, but over 50,000 people have been slain in the ensuring violence.

 There are worries among some in Mexico and U.S. that Peña Nieto may abandon Calderón’s policy toward the cartels and revert back his party’s old way – which saw widespread corruption between politicians and drug traffickers.